infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 ## Upgrading Angular

-Depandabot creates pull requests for all Angular dependencies that are behind, but Angular dependencies have to be updated in a specific order and angular provides migration tools with `ng update`.
+Renovate creates pull requests for all Angular dependencies that are behind, but Angular dependencies have to be updated in a specific order and angular provides migration tools with `ng update`.

-So for Angular dependencies we have to update them manually and commit them to the repository, then Dependabot will remove its pull requests.
+So for Angular dependencies we have to update them manually and commit them to the repository, then Renovate will remove its pull requests.

 ### Prerequisites